 The School's fundraising efforts have been delegated, since 2000, to the Oakham School Foundation.
-With the Jerwood School of Design, the Mehra Faculty of Science and the BAF Smith Pavilion among the key achievements of the first 10 years, work is now underway to build upon that success and secure gifts for funding the next stages of capital development.
-The priority for the next five years is the building of a new Music School and improvement in facilities for Drama which will both be housed in a fit for purpose Performing Arts Centre, additional Sports Facilities and the raising of funds to support bursaries, and specifically 110% Springboard bursaries.
-Success in this campaign will require higher levels of parent support than has previously been necessary.
-Fund-raising consultants Graham Pelton were appointed in 2015 for a two year engagement to assist with setting up the systems, process and structures to enable fundraising to be at the heart of the School.
+With the Jerwood School of Design, the Mehra Faculty of Science and the BAF Smith Pavilion among the key achievements of the first ten years, work is now underway to build upon that success and secure gifts for funding further school development.
+Until September 2019, the focus has been towards fundraising for Music and Drama facilities, additional Sports Facilities and the raising of funds to support bursaries, and specifically 110% Springboard bursaries.
+The emphasis going forward will be on raising money for Bursaries to give more children, whatever their circumstances, an opportunity to benefit from all that Oakham School has to offer.
+Success in this campaign will require higher levels of awareness and support from OOs, Parents, and external parties than has previously been achieved.
+The Foundation Office has been restructured to give greater emphasis and resource to supporting this vision; this has included the combining of the Development.
+The School has invested in a database called Raiser's Edge NXT to support sustained fundraising and stewardship.
+This system will go live at the end of October 2019.

-Donations raised in 2017/18 totalled £318,000 and the costs of running the Foundation were £150,000.
-As at 31 August 2018, donations, commitments and pledges in the quiet phase of fund-raising since May 2015 totalled £1.01m.
-The monetary value of the potential pipeline of donors being worked on was £3.02m.
+Donations raised in 2018/19 totalled £253,000 (2017/18 £318,000).
+As at 31 August 2019, donations, commitments and pledges totalled £979,000.
+The monetary value of the potential pipeline of donors being worked on was £1.6m.